-Vitamin C – a Vitamin that our bodies can’t make or store, yet underpins several fundamental body processes and serves as one of our most powerful antioxidants.
+Vitamin C is a Vitamin that our bodies can’t make or store, yet underpins several fundamental body processes and serves as one of our most powerful antioxidants.

 HOW DOES VITAMIN C ZOOKI WORK?

-Humans can’t produce or store Vitamin C. All the Vitamin C we need we have to get from our diet, and because we can’t store it, we have to replenish our blood with Vitamin C every single day.
-The problem is, when we take Vitamin C orally, it has to go through our digestive system – hardly any of the Vitamin C actually makes it to our cells.
+Humans can’t produce or store Vitamin C. All the Vitamin C we need we have to get from our diet, and because we can’t store it, we have to replenish our blood with it every single day.
+The problem is, when we take Vitamin C orally, it has to go through our digestive system – hardly any of it actually makes it to our cells.
 To combat this, Zooki utilises a patented liposomal encapsulation process to wrap the Vitamin C in ‘liposomes’.
 Liposomes shield the vitamin C during digestion, and accelerate the absorption and delivery of the Vitamin C into your cells.

 LIPOSOMES AS A SHIELD